Justin-Insight/client-training/src/pages/a-to-z-machine.md

 ### YouTube Embed Example

-The youtube shortcode embeds a responsive video player for YouTube videos.
+The YouTube shortcode embeds a responsive video player for YouTube videos.
 Only the ID of the video is required.
-Copy the YouTube video ID that follows v= in the video’s URL and pass it to the youtube shortcode.
+Copy the YouTube video ID that follows v= in the video’s URL and pass it to the YouTube shortcode.

 \{\{\< youtube BHACKCNDMW8 \>\}\}